What does the Lord Require of you?

 To do justice, love mercy, and walk humbly with God.

 Located in the bustling heart of Boston, we are a vibrant, intergenerational, multicultural, theologically progressive Christian church.
 A congregation of the United Church of Christ, we worship a God who is bigger than we can know or comprehend.
 Welcome to the church of Benjamin Franklin and Samuel Adams, of Phillis Wheatley and the Boston Tea Party.
-Welcome to a church that is 350 years old and still making history.
+Welcome to a church that is more than 350 years old and still making history.

 As recipients of God’s radical love, our doors are open to everyone.
 Bearing God’s Good News we welcome all ages, genders, sexual orientations, races, ethnicities, classes, marital statuses, physical or mental abilities — we believe that all people are made in the image of God.